 This short, long-blooming phlox packs many pink flowers above its diminutive stems and foliage in late spring.
+Host plant for larvae of multiple moth species.

 Native Plant Database